Whitney Johns Shows Off Her Gym-Honed Curves In A Knotted Flannel Shirt & Bikini Bottoms

 In the gorgeous photo, Whitney looked hotter than ever wearing a knotted flannel shirt.
 She left the garment unbuttoned to flaunt her cleavage, and pulled it up high on her midsection to showcase her flat tummy and gym-honed abs.

-She also wore a pair of tan bikini bottoms, which accentuated her curvy hips and tiny waist.
-Her long, lean legs were also on full display in the pic.
-She accessorized the style with white polish on her fingernails and a jeweled bellybutton ring.
+She also wore a pair of tan bikini bottoms that accentuated her curvy hips and tiny waist.
+Her long, lean thighs were also on full display in the pic.
+She accessorized the style with white polish on her fingernails and a jeweled navel ring.

-Whitney stood in the sand with her back arched as she tugged at her bikini bottoms.
-She tilted her head to the side and gave a piercing glare into the camera.
+Whitney stood with her back arched as she tugged at her bikini bottoms.
+She tilted her head to the side and gave a piercing stare into the camera.

 Whitney wore her long, dark brown hair in a deep side part.
-She styled the locks in loose wavy strands that fell down he back and rippled over her shoulder.
+She styled the locks in loose wavy strands that fell down her back and rippled over her shoulder.

 She also opted for a full face of makeup.
-The glam look seemed to consist of soft pink eye shadow and darkened brows, as well as mascara-covered lashes and thick black eyeliner.
+The glam application appeared to consist of soft pink eyeshadow and darkened brows, as well as mascara and thick black eyeliner.

-She looked to highlight her face with a shimmering glow on her nose, chin, forehead, and under eyes.
+She looked to highlight her face with a shimmering glow on her nose, chin, forehead, and under the eyes.
 She appeared to complete the application with pink blush on her cheeks and berry-colored lipstick on her plump pout.

 Whitney’s 535,000-plus followers didn’t hesitate to share their love for the snap.
 The post earned more than 4,000 likes in less than an hour after it was uploaded to the platform.
 Fans also hit up the comments section with over 150 messages.